brson/rust-contract-comparison/blog/dfinity.md

 This is a simple program that lets the caller bid to set a singleton string message.

-## Starting be doing some actual research!
+## Starting by doing some actual research!

 Myself,
 when I start a project,